cemar-ortiz/cemar-ortiz/README.md

 - 👋 Hi, I’m César Martinez

 - 👀 I’m interested in building software solutions for problems in areas such as banking, finance and marketing.
-Currently I'm working at an IT consulting firm and previously I was doing bioinformatics research on a genomics lab.
+Currently I'm working at an IT consulting firm using python to develop APIs interfacing with machine learning cloud services.

-- 🌱 I’m currently learning javascript, c#, python, API REST, machine learning, AI, algorithms and data structures (among other things).
-I'm generally trying to stay updated on the latest technologies, but I dedicate most of my time on studying the fundamentals to develop high quality software.
+- 🌱 I’m currently studying design and architecture patterns, TDD, DDD, algorithms and data structures (among other things).
+I generally try  to stay updated on the latest technologies, **but** I dedicate most of my time on studying the fundamentals to develop high quality software.

-- 💞️ I’m looking to collaborate on machine learning and web development projects.
+- 💞️ I’m currently quite booked on professional projects but if you need mentorship for making a career switch into IT/Data Science feel free to reach out.

 - 📫 You can follow me on twitter as @cemar_ortiz and you can send me an email at cemar.ortiz@gmail.com